The Flash: Rebirth: Reception

-The first printing of The Flash: Rebirth issue #1 sold out completely at Diamond Comic Distributors on the first day of its release.
+The first printing of The Flash: Rebirth issue #1 sold out at Diamond Comic Distributors on the first day of its release.
 A second printing with a variant cover was immediately commissioned to be released on April 29, 2009.
 Third and fourth printings were later announced, followed by a fifth printing.
 The second issue has also had a second printing commissioned.

-The first issue, and the whole series, have received positive reviews.
+The first issue, and the whole series, received positive reviews.
 Newsarama said that Johns' take on Barry Allen as particularly interesting: "Johns' main strength in Flash is the same he had with Green Lantern: he knows what makes Barry Allen tick.
 While Hal is a study in recklessness and charismatic defiance, Barry is a little more down-to-earth.
 This man refused to believe the line between good and evil blurred like the scarlet and gold he wore.
 Me thinks this might be a theme, one that may even be as resonant as overcoming fear".
-The series has been controversial within its fandom.
-Some fans felt that the return of Barry Allen threatens the status of the then-current Flash—Wally West—who had a dedicated following, and did not want him to be displaced by Barry.
-Some fans complained that they believe the return of Barry Allen negates the significance of his death during Crisis on Infinite Earths.
-In a partial acknowledgment of this common sentiment, Zoom openly claims that his actions are intended to cheapen the martyr qualities the denizens of Earth have given to "their" hero in time.

-The series has also been subject to criticism due to several delays in release.
+The series has been subject to criticism due to several delays in release.
 While issues #1, 2 and 3 all came out as scheduled, issue #4 was subject to nearly a month of delays and was released about 12 weeks after issue #3.
 The fifth issue experienced similar delays, and was released in late November 2009.
 The final issue was then rescheduled for release in late December 2009, then was delayed until late January 2010, and again delayed until March 24, 2010.
 It was rescheduled with a release date of February 24, 2010.